GJNilsen/YPMagnifyingGlass/README.md

 YPMagnifyingGlass is Swift port of [ACMagnifyingGlass](https://github.com/acoomans/iOS-MagnifyingGlass), a magnifier like the one in the iOS _notes_ app.

+## Warning:
+This code is not maintained and unsupported.
+It doesnt work on modern iOS/iPad OS versions.

 ## Usage

 Select the view you want to magnify, and embed it in another view.
 Set the views class to `YPMagnifyingGlass`, and connect it to an `IBOutlet` property in your `UIViewController` (or whatever else).
 In this example you call the connected view `magnifyingView`.